-• Describe the soils found at the site and their potential for landslides, erosion, lateral spreading, subsidence, liquefaction, or collapse.
+Describe the soils found at the site and their potential for landslides, erosion, lateral spreading, subsidence, liquefaction, or collapse.

-The soils on this property are well-drained soil with low permeability and medium runoff classification.
+The soils on this property are 196 which is Phipps Complex.
+This soil is very deep, well-drained soil with low permeability and is susceptible to slumping/gullying